thesalmonification/DSCI400_Revamp/README.md

 # Data Confidentiality
 Our dataset is protected under academic agreement, meaning none of the data may be publicly posted to this repository.
-Only authorized members for the DSCI 400 class have been given access to the data to reproduce this code.
+Only authorized members of the DSCI 400 class have been given access to the data to reproduce this code.